-Lantronix is a registered trademark and DeviceInstaller is a trademark of Lantronix, Inc. in the United States and other countries.
+Lantronix is a registered trademark and DeviceInstaller is a trademark of Lantronix.

 Patented: http://patents.lantronix.com; additional patents pending.

 Windows and Internet Explorer are registered trademarks of Microsoft Corporation.
 Mozilla and Firefox are registered trademarks of the Mozilla Foundation.
 Chrome is a trademark of Google.
 Opera is a trademark of Opera Software ASA.
 All other trademarks and trade names are the property of their respective holders.